Accomplices (film): Plot

 Two police detectives in Lyon, both single and childless, are investigating the murder of a young man called Vince, whose body is found strangled in the river Rhône.
 It emerges that Vince was a high-end male prostitute, finding clients on the internet and meeting them in hotels.
 His girlfriend was a student, Reb, who he recruited to join him in threesomes, so increasing his range of clients and his earnings.
 One encounter went wrong when the client started to get rough with Reb, upon which Vince beat him up and the two fled.
 Furious at the way Reb had been treated, Vince decided to blackmail the man and arranged a rendezvous on the top floor of a multi-storey car park.
 After handing over the money, the client then attacked Vince with a golf club, upon which Reb waded in with her motorbike helmet.
 Her blows killed the man, so the two hid his body in his car and fled.
 Vince's pimp then met him to claim his share of Vince's takings and a fight developed, in which the pimp strangled Vince and then dumped his body in the river.
 The detectives charge the pimp with murder but not Reb.
 As she is young, was in love with Vince, is pregnant with his child and her mother is standing by her, they doctor her statement to exonerate her.

+Production

+The film was shot around Lyon, which Mermoud found offered an urban and provincial setting, as well as being by the Rhône.
+Meurisse had appeared in two films directed by Mermoud before Complices.
+Descours recounted that preparation for his role included discussing the work with male escorts.

+In December 2024, testifying before the French parliamentary inquiry commission on violence in cinema and audiovisual, Nina Meurisse recounted the trauma she experienced while filming a sex scene in this movie.